BetterConfig/BetterConfigClient-dotnet/README.md

 # BetterConfig client for .NET
-BetterConfig integrates with your products to allow you to create and configure apps, backends, websites and other programs using an easy to follow online User Interface (UI). https://betterconfig.com
+BetterConfig is a cloud based configuration as a service.
+It integrates with your apps, backends, websites, and other programs, so you can configure them through this website even after they are deployed. https://betterconfig.com

 [![Build status](https://ci.appveyor.com/api/projects/status/lbvu9ttawoioaprg?svg=true)](https://ci.appveyor.com/project/BetterConfig/betterconfigclient-dotnet) [![NuGet Version](https://buildstats.info/nuget/BetterConfigClient)](https://www.nuget.org/packages/BetterConfigClient/)